angusyang901130/AI_Project/README.md

 ### Interpreting
-We use the blurred images as input to train our model, this time the dataset consists of J and Z and other words such as love, our CNN model is able to predict the 44 characters or words in the ALS with a prediction accuracy > 95%.
+We use the blurred images as input to train our model, this time the dataset consists of J and Z and other words such as love,

+our CNN model is able to predict the 44 characters or words in the ALS with a prediction accuracy > 95%.

+But, the setup of environment is quite important, if the noise is big, the accuracy of setting hand histogram would decrease.

 This is our prediction and recognition example